cerebral/cerebral/docs/docs/docs/developer_guide/actions.md

 **Before you start,** [load this BIN on Webpackbin](https://www.webpackbin.com/bins/-KdBPZwKFDQKkAcUqRte)

+If you run this bin right away you will see a message popping up after clicking the button.
+Now let us customize the existing **signal** by adding a custom **action** in between the sequence.

 Signals can take a props-object which can then be accessed or processed by any subsequent action.

 Let us say you have a user input which should get written to state.